The home of incredible collections from the natural world as well as findings from the prehictoric times

-Protected by ridges of Nanos on one side and bordered by wine-growing hills on the other, this famous for bora-swept region gives birth to top quality wines.
+Protected by ridges of Nanos on one side and bordered by wine-growing hills on the other, this region gives birth to top quality wines.

 Perfect for experiencing the heights and views without the risk, it is a wonderful activity, especially for the young and adventurous.

 Undeniably the best way to experience the Soča River is by traverse down its rapids while enjoying in beautiful emerald river sights.

 Mangart, the fourth highest mountain in Slovenia, lords over the western edge of the country and is located right on the border with Italy.

 The Julian Alps have water everywhere.
 Rivers and streams created amazing natural sculptures in the form of valleys, canyons and gorges.

-Crystal-clear rivers, virgin forests, high mountain ridges, glacial lakes and valleys, peaceful plateaus and much more can be enjoyed in Triglav National Park.
+Crystal-clear rivers, virgin forests, high mountain ridges, glacial lakes and valleys and much more can be enjoyed in Triglav National Park.

 The Soča River carved through the limestone to make this spectacular gorge.
 Very refreshing for hiking and even swimming.

 Emerald Queen of Slovenian Rivers, the Soča River is an Alpine jewel that carves its way from the Julian Alps down to the Karst.

-Located in a very peaceful place in the forest, the Russian Chapel is a memorial to the Russian POWs who died during the construction of the road to Vršič, located in a peaceful forest.
+A memorial to the Russian POWs who died during the construction of the road to Vršič, located in a peaceful forest.